weszuidema/Assignment_03/README.md

 To update your fork from the upstream repository:

-1. On your fork, e.g. `https://github.com/jrnold/Assignment_03` click on "New Pull reqest"
+1. On your fork, e.g. `https://github.com/jrnold/Assignment_03` click on "New Pull request"
 2. Set your fork `jrnold/Assignment_03` as the base fork on the left, and `UW-POLS503/Assignment_03` as the head fork on the right.
 In both cases the branch will be master.
-This means, compare any chanes in the head fork that are not in the base fork.
-You will see differences between the `US-POLS503` repo and your fork.
+This means, compare any canes in the head fork that are not in the base fork.
+You will see differences between the `US-POLS503` repository and your fork.
 Click on "Create Pull Request", and if there are no issues, "Click Merge" A quick way is to use this link, but change the `jrnold` to your own username: `https://github.com/jrnold/Assignment_03/compare/gh-pages...UW-POLS503:gh-pages`.

 We'll use these packages,